muppi1993/hello_world_flask/README.md

 installed, as well as the dependencies in requirements.txt.
 These can be installed with with `pip install -r requirements.txt`

 Go to the project folder and
-1. run the flask app with `flask run`
+1. run `./scripts/run` to start the flask app, the Redis server and a worker.
-2. in a second terminal, start the Redis server in a docker container with `./scripts/redis start`.
-Then start a worker with `rqworker`
-3. in a third terminal, you can query the different Routes:
+2. In a second terminal, you can query the different Routes:
   - At /json you can submit data in json format and receive a json with a greeting and timestamp back

     Run